vboyev-MSFT/defender-docs/defender-endpoint/indicator-file.md

 > [!TIP]
 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=docs-wdatp-automationexclusionlist-abovefoldlink)

+> [!IMPORTANT]
+> In Defender for Endpoint Plan 1 and Defender for Business, you can create an indicator to block or allow a file.
+In Defender for Business, your indicator is applied across your environment and cannot be scoped to specific devices.

+> [!NOTE]
+> For this feature to work on Windows Server 2016 and Windows Server 2012 R2, those devices must be onboarded using the instructions in [Onboard Windows servers](configure-server-endpoints.md#windows-server-2016-and-windows-server-2012-r2).
+> Custom file indicators with the Allow, Block and Remediate actions are now also available in the [enhanced antimalware engine capabilities for macOS and Linux](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/enhanced-antimalware-engine-capabilities-for-linux-and-macos/ba-p/3292003).

-Prevent further propagation of an attack in your organization by banning potentially malicious files or suspected malware.
+File indicators prevent further propagation of an attack in your organization by banning potentially malicious files or suspected malware.
 If you know a potentially malicious portable executable (PE) file, you can block it.
 This operation will prevent it from being read, written, or executed on devices in your organization.

 There are three ways you can create indicators for files: